Pennsylvania Tax Credit Programs

 Make your tax dollars work for the philadelphia school

-What is the eitc?
+what is eitc?

-What is the ostc?
+what is ostc?

 Modeled after the popular EITC program, the Opportunity Scholarship Tax Credit (OSTC) program provides tuition assistance to children who live within the attendance boundaries of Pennsylvania's worst performing 15% of schools.
 Just like the EITC program, the OSTC program awards Pennsylvania businesses a tax credit of 75% if the gift is made for one year or 90% if the company commits to making the same donations for two consecutive years.
 OSTC funds are available in addition to any credits received under the EITC program.

 TPS distributes approximately $1.9M of tuition assistance annually to 28% of TPS families.
 Many of these families are in the boundaries of an underperforming school district.
 Thus, TPS can accept donations through either EITC or OSTC.

 PRE-K EITC—A UNIQUE OPPORTUNITY

 In addition to the above EITC programs, Pennsylvania offers a tax credit of 100% of the first $10,000 donated to Pre-K programs.
 The tax credit for additional donations is 90% up to $200,000.
 In contrast to the programs above, a two year commitment does not impact the amount of the credit.

 TPS Preschool is a transformative year in the lives of young learners.
 Pre-K EITC offers a way to bring this experience to families that may not otherwise be able to afford the cost of tuition, at no cost to the business.